-Here at Love Scarlett we are all about the inspirational.
+Here at Tigerlily we are all about the inspirational.
 That’s why we’re proud to announce “Creative Brief”, a new series on wedding design, offering practical guidance so you can create your very own awe-inspiring wedding.

 This feature will run over 6 weeks, so be sure to come back every Thursday and check out the new dazzling array of ideas we’ve put together for you.

 A few weeks ago I wrote a piece about the journey of how to put together the perfect colour palette for your wedding.
 This week we’re covering the first steps in the wedding design process, to help you get started.

 We all know the best-laid plans start with an amazing design!

 If you have already secured your wedding venue this will be the visual foundation of where your wedding design starts.